 What Are Themes, Messages and Talking Points?

 Messages support themes by delivering tailored information to a specific stakeholder or public and can also be tailored for delivery at a specific time, place and communication method.
 Messages are everywhere.
 They are used in every communication product and anytime you address your stakeholders and publics.
-Be intentional and purposeful with messages to ensure they properly communicate your command’s position in all three of the public affairs and communication strategy’s basic competencies (public information, command information, community engagement).
+Be intentional and purposeful with messages to ensure they properly communicate your command’s position in all three of the public affairs and communication strategy’s basic competencies (public information, command information and community engagement).
 Messages should be short and relevant, so that they are easily memorable.

 Talking points, also referred to as secondary messages, are concise, releasable statements of fact within the limits of a command’s authority that provide support for your message and are relevant to your stakeholders.
-They should be interesting and useful pointes that related to the message that stakeholders and journalists find useful.
+They should be interesting and useful points that relate to the message that stakeholders and journalists find useful.
 Create talking points for your subject matter experts (SMEs) by anticipating what journalists and stakeholders will want to know.

 Themes, messages and talking points statements should be used in every engagement or conversation applicable to the key publics and stakeholders.
 Your theme is only one to two words that describe an overarching idea or message.
 Your messages provide context and support for the theme.
 Your talking points support the message with facts.
 There may be more than one theme for every objective and there should be 2-3 messages for every theme.